Skip to Content

 The short answer is nothing!

-Electrodeionization (EDI) and Continuous Electrodeionization (CEDI) mean the same thing.
-By its very nature electrodeionization is a continuous process, therefore the Continuous in the CEDI is redundant.
+Electrodeionization (EDI) and continuous electrodeionization (CEDI) mean the same thing.
+By its very nature, electrodeionization is a continuous process, so the Continuous in CEDI is redundant.

 CEDI and CDI are just marketing terms.